theTrueMikeBrown/SimpleIdentityServerDoc/docs/installation/manual/index.rst

  1. The classical Welcome window
  2. An end-user license agreement
  3. Four screens where the connection strings need to be specified.
 In each of them there is a *test connection* button.
 Fill-in the fields (server, credentials and catalog) and test the connection by clicking on the button.
-If it successes then the Next button is disabled otherwise an error message is displayed.
+If it successes then the Next button is enabled otherwise an error message is displayed.

  .. image:: connection-dlg.png